 Only regular, for-cause employees have the right to the conference and appeal process outlined in Sections 14.4, 14.5, and 14.6.
-Written notice of the proposed disciplinary action (Suspension, Demotion, Reduction Imin Pay, or Termination) shall be given to the employee.
+Written notice of the proposed disciplinary action (Suspension, Demotion, Reduction in Pay, or Termination) shall be given to the employee.
 Such notice shall include:

-- (a) A statement which clearly defines the intent to take action, the proposed action to be taken and the effective beginning and ending time of intended action. - (b) A statement of the specific grounds and particular facts upon which the proposed disciplinary action will be taken.

-- (c) A copy of all written materials, reports or documents upon which the intended discipline is based. - (d) A statement with the date and time of the Skelly conference with the department head. - (e)(d) A statement that the employee will be afforded the right to respond, either orally, in writing, or both within five (5) working days upon receipt of the intended disciplinary action, to the department head, either by requesting a Skelly conference, by providing a written response, or both. - (e) The date and time of the Skelly conference with the department head. - (f)Notice that the failure to respond within five (5) working days shall constitute a waiver of the right to respond prior to the imposition of discipline. - (f)(g) Notice of the employee's right to have a representative of their choice at the Skelly conference.
+- (a) A statement which clearly defines the intent to take action, the proposed action to be taken and the effective beginning and ending time of intended action. - (b) A statement of the specific grounds and particular facts upon which the proposed disciplinary action will be taken. - (c) A copy of all written materials, reports or documents upon which the intended discipline is based. - (d) A statement that the employee will be afforded the right to respond, either orally, in writing, or both within five (5) working days upon receipt of the intended disciplinary action, to the department head, either by requesting a Skelly conference, by providing a written response, or both. - (e) The date and time of the Skelly conference with the department head. - (f) Notice that the failure to respond within five (5) working days shall constitute a waiver of the right to respond prior to the imposition of discipline. - (g) Notice of the employee's right to have a representative of their choice at the Skelly conference.